Surajit-M-00/FRETS/README.md

 FRETS achieves competitive or state-of-the-art MAE/RMSE with significantly lower inference latency, making it suitable for real-time and edge deployment.

 Datasets:
-Links and preparation scripts will be provided for:
 PURE
 BH-rPPG
 VIPL-HR